Skip to main content Skip to search Skip to main navigation

 DGUV specifications for personal protective equipment

 The German Social Accident Insurance (DGUV) provides important regulations on the use and provision of personal protective equipment.
-These specifications are contained in particular in various DGUV rules and information that are aimed at the specific work context and the associated hazards.
+These specifications are contained in particular in various DGUV rules and information aimed at the specific work context and the associated hazards.
 The main regulations include:

 1. Selection of PPE: The DGUV stipulates that PPE must be selected carefully on the basis of a risk assessment.
 Care must be taken to ensure that the equipment is suitable for minimising hazards without itself causing additional hazards.